 ||Equal to large businesses1

 ||Index to inflation

 1Increases will account for inflation every January 1.

-How should small business owners prepare for potential changes to the minimum wage?
+How should small business owners prepare for potential changes to them Minnesota minimum wage?

 It is unclear by how much Minnesota’s minimum wage will increase each year, but here are some other steps you can take to make sure your business is ready for anything: